 I’m personally content with some Anthony’s instant coffee and cream powder, but some folks don’t mess around with their backcountry coffee.
 There are a number of options to choose from, but if a titanium French Press doesn’t scream backpacking luxury I don’t know what does!

-I often encourage people try backpacking with only one shirt, and for a short trip that’s what I do.
+I encourage people try backpacking with only one shirt, especially for a short trip.
 But if I have extra room on a thru hike, a spare shirt for town is one of the first luxury items I throw in.
 It’s good for morale and for feeling just a little less stinky while roaming the grocery store.

 Small Bottle of Lotion